-There are two ways of handling B2C returns in Ongoing WMS, either on the sales order in Ongoing WMS or by return orders generated by an RMS integration.
+There are two ways of handling B2C returns in Ongoing WMS, either on the sales order in Ongoing WMS or by return orders generated by a Return Management System (RMS) integration.
 Common for these types of integration is the traceability to the original sales order and a possibility to set a return cause on each product, data that can be used to evaluate products and map customers behavior.

 There are usually several return causes specified on the return form sent with the order to the customer.
 To be able to add this information in the system when processing the return on the sales order, these return causes need to be set up in a goods owner specific register in Ongoing WMS.